tidy-finance/environment/README.md

 # Tidy Finance Environment

+:exclamation: Please consider creating an issue in this repository if you run into any problems, so that other people can also look them up in the future.

 This repository helps you to set up a development environment where you can work with both R and Python using the RStudio IDE.

 1. Install [R](https://cran.r-project.org/bin/windows/base/) and [RStudio](https://posit.co/download/rstudio-desktop/)